-Instant quotes on made-to-order custom sized knit shade sail covers
+Instant quotes on custom size knit shade sail covers

-For over 30 years, proudly handmade in America custom sized knit sunscreens for awning, cabana, canopy, lanai, patio or pergola cover, livestock and garden shade, pond and tank cooling, water treatment plant temperature control, and hail protection.
+Proudly hand-made in the Midwest for over 30 years custom size knit sunscreens for awning, cabana, canopy, lanai, patio, pergola or playground cover, koi pond and swimming pool shading, hail and acorn window protection, greenhouse and farm crop water loss and sun protection, increase livestock weight gain by cooling animals, sewage and water treatment plant algae and temperature control for huge savings minimizing chemical and chlorine evaporation losses.
+We do not sell cheap agricultural grade woven sunfabric since woven shade netting will unravel when cut or torn.
 All of our high quality commercial grade shadecloth is fully knitted and lock-stitched to prevent unraveling.
-We do not sell cheap agricultural grade woven sunfabric since woven shade netting will unravel when cut or torn.
-Our time-tested lockstitch knit outdoor-rated, long-term UV stabilized polyolefin fabric is free from hazardous ultraviolet radiation protectant surface coatings.
-You can expect to see at least eight to ten years of service from one of our properly installed panels and much longer when canopy is cleaned and removed in the winter.
-Simple exposure to sunlight is not what determines longevity, but rather avoiding abrasion and snagging damage.
-Laced into place taut with braided rope underneath the trellis is best practice to reduce movement and abrasion for a longer service life.
-Please read our installation and design tips page and email us with any questions or design concerns.
-Best wishes for your sunshade project.
+Our time-tested lockstitch knit outdoor-rated, long-term UV stabilized polyolefin fabrics are free from hazardous ultraviolet protection surface coatings seen on tarps.
+You can expect at least eight to ten years of service from one of our properly installed panels.
+Many years longer when the sunscreen is cleaned, removed, and rolled-up for the winter months.
+Simple exposure to sunlight is not what determines longevity, but rather abrasion and snagging damage.
+Best practice is to lace panels Taut to the framework (or cable) with 5/16 or 3/8 inch diameter soft braided rope to limit movement (rubbing).
+And if possible, mounted underneath the trellis to further reduce abrasion.
+Please email service@thenaturalhome.com with any questions.

 One-piece construction never any visible 'factory seams' on our knitted panels